nicinabox/boxcar/docs/addons/index.md

 title: "Addons"
 ---

-Addons are installable either threw the web interface, or the CLI.
+Addons are installable either through the web interface, or the CLI.

 ## Example